sameerkumar18/Taurauto-Sharer/README.md

   Chromedriver's path might be needed to be specified like  _.....webdriver.Chrome(...,executable_path='C:....chromedriver.exe')_ depending on the kind installation done and OS.

-Feel Free to contribute :P
+Feel Free to contribute :P<br/>
-I will be adding more tools soon.
+I will be adding more tools soon.<br/>
 WARNING: Use this tool at your own risk.

 ## ABOUT ME